 • Maintaining positive, trusting work relationships with coworkers and regional stakeholders.

 • Developing methods and techniques for plan evaluation and review of spatial, fiscal, economic, social, environmental, and political impact.

 • Coordinating project scheduling, progress evaluation, technical liaison and interdepartmental coordination.

-• Providing project activity tracking in support of the Chief of Homeland Security and Policy or the Chief of Public Safety and Health Preparedness, including supervising contract staff or management of discrete projects with assigned staff peers.
+• Providing project activity tracking in support of the Chief of Public Safety and Health Preparedness, including supervising contract staff or management of discrete projects with assigned staff peers.

 • Attending professional conferences and training sessions as a representative of COG.

 • Experience with public outreach methods, such as marking new personal preparedness techniques or regional training and programs.

 • Ability to manage a variety of highly specialized and technical problems in support of local officials and the public.

 • Ability to perform independent technical research work.